robertmartin8/ReasonableDeviations/_notes/oop.md

 How can we treat a group of **Component** objects as a single **Composite** object?

 - `Composite` has to inherit from the abstract `Component` class, but also maintains a list of `Component` subclass instances, which are called **Leafs**
-- Functions within `Composite` can then be defined to affect all `Leaf` objects, e.g
+- Functions within `Composite` can then be defined to affect all `Leaf` objects, e.g.

 ```java
 for (Component c: children) c.operation();